The top 3 Loudest Exhausts for the Harley Milwaukee 8 (M8) in 2023

 Vance & Hines 4” Eliminator Slip-On Exhaust

-Here we have another V&H pipe that is just as well-built and durable as the last.
-It is a slip-on but boasts a decent boost in power while also being one of the loudest exhausts for the Milwaukee 8.
+I’m looking at another V&H pipe here, and it’s every bit as well-built and sturdy as the previous one.
+It’s a slip-on exhaust, but don’t let that fool you.
+It still packs a decent punch in power and stands as one of the most deafening exhausts for the Milwaukee 8.

-We liked the free-flowing design of this slip-on exhaust.
-It may not be the most powerful exhaust on this list, but it still manages to extract a bit more power from the Milwaukee 8.
-In fact, our testing showed that the throttle response was a little bit smoother with this slip-on exhaust fitted to the bike.
+The free-flowing design of this slip-on caught my attention.
+It might not be the most powerful exhaust on this list, but it surprised me by squeezing just that little bit more power from the Milwaukee 8.
+In fact, during my test runs, I noticed the throttle response was subtly smoother with this slip-on fitted to the bike.

-Put simply, we loved the sound of this loud Milwaukee 8 exhaust so much that we ended up fitting it to our personal bike as well.
+In all honesty, I was so smitten with the sound of this roaring Milwaukee 8 exhaust that I ended up fitting it to my personal bike.

-Moving on to other features, we have this exhaust’s robust build quality.
-But then again, that’s to be expected from a Vance & Hines exhaust.
-You get some of the highest grade stainless steel used in any slip-on style Milwaukee 8 exhaust.
-This helps keep the pipe lightweight and also adds to the durability.
+Now, let’s not overlook other features.
+Starting with the robust build quality – it’s something I’ve come to expect from a Vance & Hines exhaust.
+Some of the highest-grade stainless steel used in any slip-on style Milwaukee 8 exhaust can be found here, which not only keeps the pipe lightweight but also adds to its durability.

-You have your choice of either chrome or matte black for the finish, and a CNC-machined billet end cap adds a nice design cue to an otherwise simple and minimalist look.
-Speaking of the physical design, this Milwaukee 8 exhaust comes with a full-coverage heat shield that makes long rides more comfortable.
+You have a choice between chrome or matte black for the finish.
+I found the CNC-machined billet end cap added a nice design touch to an otherwise simple and minimalist look.
+As for its physical design, this Milwaukee 8 exhaust comes with a full-coverage heat shield, making long rides a lot more comfortable.

-The whole build is ‘blue-proof,’ so it won’t discolor over the course of thousands of heat cycles.
-You get a set of removable baffles, which can add a couple dBs to the bike if that’s more to your liking.
+The entire build is ‘blue-proof,’ so it won’t discolor over thousands of heat cycles.
+Also included is a set of removable baffles, which can add a couple of dBs to the bike if that suits your preference better.
+All in all, this exhaust not only amped up my bike’s roar but gave it a durability boost too.

 Pros